notbumpp/notbump/README.md

 # Hi, I'm a Developer from Hesse 👋

-💻 22 years old Developer at NextHosting
+💻 22 years old Developer
 🚀 Focused on Web Development & Infrastructure
 📍 Germany